Chemical reaction: Oxidation and reduction

-In the reaction, sodium metal goes from an oxidation state of 0 (as it is a pure element) to +1: in other words, the sodium lost one electron and is said to have been oxidized.
-On the other hand, the chlorine gas goes from an oxidation of 0 (it is also a pure element) to −1: the chlorine gains one electron and is said to have been reduced.
+In the reaction, sodium metal goes from an oxidation state of 0 (a pure element) to +1: in other words, the sodium lost one electron and is said to have been oxidized.
+On the other hand, the chlorine gas goes from an oxidation of 0 (also a pure element) to −1: the chlorine gains one electron and is said to have been reduced.
 Because the chlorine is the one reduced, it is considered the electron acceptor, or in other words, induces oxidation in the sodium – thus the chlorine gas is considered the oxidizing agent.
 Conversely, the sodium is oxidized or is the electron donor, and thus induces a reduction in the other species and is considered the reducing agent.

 Which of the involved reactants would be a reducing or oxidizing agent can be predicted from the electronegativity of their elements.
 Elements with low electronegativities, such as most metals, easily donate electrons and oxidize – they are reducing agents.
 On the contrary, many oxides or ions with high oxidation numbers of their non-oxygen atoms, such as H_{2}O_{2}, MnO_{4}^{−}, CrO_{3}, Cr_{2}O_{7}^{2−}, or OsO_{4}, can gain one or two extra electrons and are strong oxidizing agents.

 For some main-group elements the number of electrons donated or accepted in a redox reaction can be predicted from the electron configuration of the reactant element.
 Elements try to reach the low-energy noble gas configuration, and therefore alkali metals and halogens will donate and accept one electron, respectively.
 Noble gases themselves are chemically inactive.

 The overall redox reaction can be balanced by combining the oxidation and reduction half-reactions multiplied by coefficients such that the number of electrons lost in the oxidation equals the number of electrons gained in the reduction.

 An important class of redox reactions are the electrolytic electrochemical reactions, where electrons from the power supply at the negative electrode are used as the reducing agent and electron withdrawal at the positive electrode as the oxidizing agent.
 These reactions are particularly important for the production of chemical elements, such as chlorine or aluminium.
 The reverse process, in which electrons are released in redox reactions and chemical energy is converted to electrical energy, is possible and used in batteries.